ybaik/gain-and-tax/readme.md

 * **Data Processing:**  Handles transaction data for E*TRADE to add KRW-based columns and save as a CSV file.
 * **Gain & Loss Calculation:**  Calculates capital gains and losses for each stock transaction.
-* **Consolidated Reporting:**  Generates a comprehensive Excel report summarizing all transactions and calculated gains/losses.
+* **Consolidated Reporting:**  Generates a comprehensive Excel report summarizing all transactions and calculated gains/losses and directly applicable to capital gains tax filing with the National Tax Service of Korea.

 ## Prerequisites